Elderly Bulloch Co. couple found dead due to heatstroke - NewsBreak

 WJCL

-REGISTER, Ga. — A good Samaritan saved the lives of a grandfather and his three grandkids after their truck veered off the road and burst into flames.
-“When I first saw the truck, I assumed there were no survivors,” Sam Pitout said.
-According to the Georgia State Patrol,...
+REGISTER, Ga.
+(WJCL) - A Georgia man was in the right place at the right time to save a grandfather and his three grandchildren after their truck veered off the road and burst into flames.
+Grandfather Steven Wild was driving down Georgia Highway 46 when he fell asleep at the...

 wtoc.com